 SAI's shared vision is the realization of decent work everywhere - sustained by a widespread understanding that decent work can secure basic human rights while benefiting business.
 Under this new program, SAI will leverage its 15 years of experience advancing human rights at work to advance the UN's "Protect, Respect and Remedy" Framework designed to help companies, governments and communities manage human rights challenges in a fair and sustainable way.

-This program targets three industrial sectors over an 18 month period: agriculture in Nicaragua, garment manufacturing in Bangladesh, and mining in Zimbabwe.
-The activities will be implemented by a consortium of international and local CSOs, including a strong team of international partners: Social Accountability International (SAI), the Danish Institute for Human Rights (Denmark), PASE - Professional for Corporate and Social Auditing (Nicaragua), the CSR Centre (Bangladesh) and the Zimbabwe Environmental Law Association (Zimbabwe).
+This program targeted three industrial sectors over a 24 month period: agriculture in Nicaragua, garment manufacturing in Bangladesh, and mining in Zimbabwe.
+The activities were implemented by a consortium of international and local CSOs, including a strong team of international partners: Social Accountability International (SAI), the Danish Institute for Human Rights (Denmark), PASE - Professional for Corporate and Social Auditing (Nicaragua) and UniRSE - Unión Nicaragüense para la Responsabilidad Social Empresarial (Nicaragua), the CSR Centre (Bangladesh) and the Zimbabwe Environmental Law Association (Zimbabwe).
 PASE was a local partner in SAI's four-year 'Project Cultivar,' to improve labor standards compliance in the CAFTA-DR agricultural sector.

-Partners will adapt and customize existing materials for each country-from SAI's Handbook developed with ICCO - "U.N.
+Partners adapted and customized existing materials for each country-from SAI's Handbook developed with ICCO - "U.N.
 Guiding Principles on Business & Human Rights: A Six-Step Approach to Supply Chain Implementation" and the Danish Institute for Human Rights (DIHR) Country Portal Briefings on Bangladesh, Nicaragua and Zimbabwe- to co-train staff of the CSOs as trainers for private sector, peer organizations and government representatives.